Linus0520/Tech-Studio-Project/README.md

 4. Push to the branch: `git push origin my-new-feature`
 5. Submit a pull request :D

+## Assets
+All the assets are in the assets file.
+You can create new characters and replace them.

 ## Credits
 Group Member: Yichen Shen, Sitong Wang, Lulu Kang, Zhen Wang